yzhao062/pyod/README.rst

 .. [#Aggarwal2015Theoretical] Aggarwal, C.C. and Sathe, S., 2015.
 Theoretical foundations and algorithms for outlier ensembles.\ *ACM SIGKDD Explorations Newsletter*\ , 17(1), pp.24-47.

 .. [#Aggarwal2017Outlier] Aggarwal, C.C. and Sathe, S., 2017.
 Outlier ensembles: An introduction.
 Springer.

+.. [#Almardeny2020A] Almardeny, Y., Boujnah, N. and Cleary, F., 2020.
+A Novel Outlier Detection Method for Multivariate Data. *IEEE Transactions on Knowledge and Data Engineering*.

 .. [#Angiulli2002Fast] Angiulli, F. and Pizzuti, C., 2002, August.
 Fast outlier detection in high dimensional spaces.
 In *European Conference on Principles of Data Mining and Knowledge Discovery* pp. 15-27.